jobiols/odoo-env/README.md

 Changelog
 ---------
+- [0.8.17]  - Fix bug in python3 installation
 - [0.8.13]  - Removing edm option (it was a bad idea), rewrite nginx config to block /database/manager and /database/selector
 - [0.8.12]  - fix version of wdb image to 3.2.5, latest does not work